Professional practice

 The Lawyer listed Naomi as one of its “Hot 100” of 2023.
 It said that her practice in public international and human rights law had “surged” and that she had “an impressive case list for a barrister who was called to the Bar just six years ago”.

-Chambers & Partners 2023 (International Human Rights Law) says: “She has an incredibly thorough and forensic mind.
+Chambers & Partners 2023 (International Human Rights Law): “She has an incredibly thorough and forensic mind.
 Excellent legal research skills and impressive legal judgement.”

-Legal 500 2023 (Public International Law) says: “Naomi has a brilliant mind and her analytical skills are exceptional.
+Legal 500 2023 (Public International Law): “Naomi has a brilliant mind and her analytical skills are exceptional.
 Her practice in PIL is growing quickly, and rightly so.
 She is excellent in the investor state dispute field, but in pure state-versus-state cases also.”

-Legal 500 2023 (International Arbitration) says: “A leading star at Essex Court — tremendously able as an advocate with a wonderful style and a huge pleasure to work with.”
+Legal 500 2023 (International Arbitration): “A leading star at Essex Court — tremendously able as an advocate with a wonderful style and a huge pleasure to work with.”

-Legal 500 2022 (Public International Law) says: “Naomi is beyond brilliant, extremely pleasant to work with and dedicated to her clients.
+Legal 500 2022 (Public International Law): “Naomi is beyond brilliant, extremely pleasant to work with and dedicated to her clients.
 She is superb at drafting and has astute analytical abilities.”

-She is described as being “super efficient and quick to respond to several different issues that may arise”, and it is said that “her instincts are spot on when giving advice” (Legal 500, 2021 (Public International Law)).
+Legal 500, 2021 (Public International Law): “super efficient and quick to respond to several different issues that may arise”; “her instincts are spot on when giving advice”.

 Allegations of Genocide under the Convention on the Prevention and Punishment of the Crime of Genocide (Ukraine v Russian Federation): acting for the United Kingdom as an intervening State in this case before the International Court of Justice (led by Ben Juratowitch KC and Philippa Webb).

-Sovereignty over the Sapodilla Cayes (Belize v Honduras): counsel for Belize in this case before the International Court of Justice concerning sovereignty over a group of islands in the Gulf of Honduras (led by Payam Akhavan, Sam Wordsworth KC and Ben Juratowitch KC).
+Sovereignty over the Sapodilla Cayes (Belize v Honduras): counsel for Belize in this case before the International Court of Justice concerning sovereignty over a group of islands in the Gulf of Honduras (led by Payam Akhavan, Sam Wordsworth KC, Ben Juratowitch KC and Mathias Forteau).

 SS Tilawa (Argentum Exploration Ltd v Government of Republic of South Africa) [2022] EWCA Civ 1318, [2023] 2 WLR 209: acting as junior counsel for the Republic of South Africa (led by Christopher Smith KC and Jessica Wells) before the Court of Appeal in a claim concerning 2,391 bars of silver allegedly salvaged from a vessel sunk by Japanese torpedoes during the Second World War, giving rise to issues of State immunity and the right to a fair hearing under Article 6 of the European Convention on Human Rights.
 This was listed by The Lawyer as one of the top 20 appeals of 2022.

-Hulley Enterprises Ltd, Yukos Universal Ltd and Veteran Petroleum Ltd v Russian Federation [2021] EWHC 894 (Comm), [2021] 1 WLR 3429: acting as junior counsel (led by Jonathan Crow KC, Paul McGrath KC, Alison Macdonald KC and David Peters) for three companies seeking to enforce multi-billion-dollar arbitral awards (under PCA Rules) against a foreign State in the English Commercial Court, focusing in particular on issues of State immunity and the interpretation of international treaties.
+Hulley Enterprises Ltd, Yukos Universal Ltd and Veteran Petroleum Ltd v Russian Federation [2021] EWHC 894 (Comm), [2021] 1 WLR 3429: acting as junior counsel (led by Jonathan Crow KC and David Peters) for three companies seeking to enforce multi-billion-dollar arbitral awards (under PCA Rules) against Russia, focusing in particular on issues of State immunity.

 Channel Rescue, Freedom from Torture and Ors v Secretary of State for the Home Department [2022] EWHC 517 (Admin): acted as junior counsel (led by David Blundell KC) in judicial review proceedings challenging the Secretary of State’s “pushback” policy in respect of migrant vessels crossing the English Channel.
 The challenge rested largely on the Human Rights Act and the United Kingdom’s international obligations under the law of the sea.